Last Updated on

 That’s my setup right now.
 I’m not even going to attempt to bore you or waste your time by listing a sexy list of the top 10 fastest loading themes because there really is no point: this setup works.

 Let me add that there are plenty of other fast and well-coded themes out there, very many in fact.
-I’m not claiming otherwise, but I rarely have the pleasure to find out I can readily use out-of-the-box.
+But I’ve found the tools that work for me after years of testing (and heartache) and I’m happy with those.

 - the theme comes with some ready-to-use templates that you can deploy with 1 click and edit very easily.